-It is recommended that the City Council adopt a resolution authorizing the Chief of Police, with concurrence of the City Attorney, to destroy internal affairs investigation files concluded from 1991 through 2008, which are listed in Attachment-A, as well as non-hire background files completed from 2008 - Attachment-B.
+It is recommended that the City Council:

+- 1. Authorize the Chief of Police, with concurrence of the City Attorney, to destroy internal affairs investigation files concluded from 1997 through 2009, which are listed in Attachment-A. - 2.
+Authorize the Chief of Police, with concurrence of the City Attorney, to destroy nonhire background files completed in 2009 - Attachment-B